It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

 If you’re in the market for a DEWALT impact driver, the following buyer’s guide looks at their uses and specifications in detail, and our recommendations cover a wide choice of price and performance options.

 A standard drill driver will do a lot of jobs around the home and job site, but their performance is limited.
 If you try driving 2-inch wood screws into a piece of 2x4 without first drilling a pilot hole, you’ll soon discover their shortcomings.

-A quick change from the driver bit to a socket, and the same tool can also be used for tightening nuts and bolts.
+With a quick change from the driver bit to a socket, the same tool can also be used for tightening nuts and bolts.

 Does that mean there are no drawbacks?
 That still depends on the batteries.

 Voltage defines outright performance – with DEWALT you have a choice of 12-, 18- or 20-volt tools.
 Amp hours (Ah) tells you how long that performance can be maintained.
 The smallest DEWALT batteries are 1.1 Amp hour, fitted to the 12-volt impact driver.
 While highly rated by many owners, there are limits to how long these will run.
 The best kits provide two batteries so you can carry on working – but that means extra cost.

 If you’re buying an 18- or 20-volt impact driver, 2Ah is a sensible minimum, though we would always recommend either the 4Ah or 5Ah alternatives.